Lead Prevention Information for Parents and Caregivers

 Lead Poisoning And Exposure Prevention Tips

 The best way to protect children is to prevent lead exposure before they are harmed.
 The most important step is stopping children from coming into contact with lead.
-There are many ways parents can reduce a child's exposure to lead.
+There are many ways parents and caregivers can reduce a child's exposure to lead.

 Find lead in the child's environment

-• Lead-based paint and lead dust is the most common source of lead in children.
+Lead-based paint and lead dust is the most common source of lead in children.
 If your home is built before 1978, assume that the paint has lead unless tests show otherwise.

 Keep children away from lead paint and lead dust